feng-zhang0712/mole/2025/english/support-worker-interview.md

 ### What specific skills do you have in aged care or disability support?

 问题：你有哪些护理或支持技能？

+Personal Care: I help clients with bathing, dressing, and grooming, keeping them comfortable and respecting their dignity, as trained in my Certificate III.
+Safe Manual Handling: I use proper techniques, like bending my knees, to help clients move safely, such as from bed to chair, preventing injuries.
+Clear Communication: I talk clearly and listen well, using simple words or gestures for clients with hearing or speech problems to understand their needs.
+Empathy and Patience: I show care and stay calm, especially with clients who are upset or have dementia, to make them feel safe and valued.
+Cultural Respect: I adjust care to fit clients’ cultural needs, like food preferences, to show respect and follow Aged Care Quality Standards.
+Medication Reminders: I remind clients to take their pills on time, checking their care plan, and report any issues to a nurse or supervisor.
+Observation Skills: I notice changes in clients’ health or mood, like tiredness or pain, and write clear notes to share with the care team.
+Teamwork: I work well with others, sharing updates and helping teammates to ensure clients get the best care.
+Time Management: I plan my tasks to meet all clients’ needs during a shift, staying organized even if things change suddenly.
+Infection Control: I wash hands, use gloves, and clean surfaces to stop germs, keeping clients safe as per my training and aged care rules.

 ### What domestic or daily living support tasks can you perform?